fly-studio/mysql-es/README.md

     - Whether the MySQL enable the bin-log or not, before, enable it now.

-    - This tool will "mysqldump" the history data and synchronize them to Elastic.
+    - Launch "mysqldump", dump the history data and synchronize them to Elastic.

     - Because "mysqldump" will returning a new bin-log position for saving.

     > 1. If exists a position file, it'll skiping the dumper.
-    > 2. if MySQL do not enable the bin-log, it'll not return a position.
+    > 2. if MySQL do not enable the bin-log, "mysqldump" will not return a position.

 2. Parse the Real-time bin-log data via Canal

     - Dump complete or exists a bin-log position file.

-    - Tool launch the canal with the position.
+    - Launch the canal with the position.

     - Loop executing:

-        1. Then parse and synchronize the data from bin-log in Real-Time.
+        1. parse and synchronize the records from bin-log in Real-Time.

         2. Save the newest bin-log position after synchronized

 ## Known issue